Why Vendors Aren’t Bidding on Your RFPs (and What to Do About It)

 1. Difficulty finding the right opportunities

 Are you publishing your solicitations in relevant places?
 Newspaper advertisements or simply posting listing opportunities on your website may have worked at one point, but they’re no longer the place where vendors look for RFPs.
-Transitioning your RFP process to an eProcurement platform (like Bonfire, a Euna Solutions brand) can expand your reach to more relevant vendors with online advertisement and submission, making it easier for vendors to find and submit opportunities.
+Transitioning your RFP process to an eProcurement platform can expand your reach to more relevant vendors with online advertisement and submission, making it easier for vendors to find and submit opportunities.

 2. Time-consuming or expensive submission process